Use Lucent Sky AVM with Azure Pipelines

 echo "##vso[task.setvariable variable=ResultCount]$resultCount"

-5. Insert the following code to the .yaml file, which publishes the build artifact as a pipeline artifact named war if no vulnerability with a priority score of 2 or higher was found.
+5. Insert the following code to the .yml file, which publishes the build artifact as a pipeline artifact named war if no vulnerability with a priority score of 2 or higher was found.

 - task: PublishPipelineArtifact@1